Isacco-B/parking-web3/README.md

-# Progetto EthereumWeb3
+# Parking-web3
-Created a user interface that allows interacting with a parking rental smart contract using React.
+- Parking Web3 is an online platform for booking or renting parking spaces.
+It interacts with a custom smart contract, ensuring secure transactions through the use of blockchain technology.
 <a href="https://demo3.isaccobertoli.com/">Try Demo</a>